Country Guide: Bermuda

 - Cash valuation sheet

 - Original bill of lading (OBL) / air waybill (AWB)

 - The TRA is good for 90 days from issuance.

-- Bermudian citizens returning to Bermuda must be able to prove time lived abroad for a minimum of 1 year in order to import their household goods duty fre
+- Bermudian citizens returning to Bermuda must be able to prove time lived abroad for a minimum of 12 months in order to import their household goods duty free.

 - Transport Control Department (TCD)